rfdrake/pass-hardcodepaths/README.md

 The point being that since this is an app related to security, you need to be double sure you look at new code or features from an angle of how to break it or attack it.

+## Why bother?

+If a user has a compromised account and a USER-writable PATH, then someone could just as easily override the entire "pass" script right?

+This is true, but it doesn't mean the entire problem should be ignored.
+If someone is paranoid and wants to do something about that type of issue they could solve it with the abovementioned alias that cancels PATH usage.
+They could even rename their "pass" executable to "puppies" to avoid automated attacks.
+These protections would be meaningless if the PATH still needed to be used in the script though.

+## Other possible issues

+I found a couple of other things that might be problems but I don't have time to look at them carefully.
+If any of the pass developers want additional details, you can contact me via github or email.